fbpx

 Qualcomm vs. Ericsson — patent prosecution statistics

-We analyzed patent prosecution statistics of two communication companies — Qualcomm and Ericsson.
-We portrayed those statistics in the form of a chart to help you better understand these indicators and how you, too, can utilize these resources to manage the patent prosecution phase for your client’s patents efficiently.
+We analyzed patent prosecution statistics of two communication companies — Qualcomm and Ericsson and portrayed those statistics in the form of a chart to help you better understand these indicators, and how you too can utilize these resources to efficiently manage patent prosecution phase for your client’s patents.

 Prosecution strength